-In 2012 Davis announced that changes were being made to VP2 and Vue console circuitry and firmware that would require an updated Weatherlink logger for compatible operation.
-The updated loggers were initially marked with a green dot on the outer packaging of the Weatherlink pack so that dealers could easily distinguish older and newer packs and hence the updated loggers became known as ‘green dot’ loggers.
+In 2011 Davis announced that changes were being made to VP2 and Vue console circuitry and firmware that would require an updated Weatherlink logger for compatible operation.
+The updated loggers were initially marked with a green dot on the outer packaging (ie the shrinkwrap) of the Weatherlink pack so that dealers could easily distinguish older and newer packs and hence the updated loggers became known as ‘green dot’ loggers.

-Note that the green dot was on the packaging and not on the logger itself; the practice of adding the dot to the pack has also been discontinued for a while now, since old and new types are no longer in the supply chain at the same time.
+Note that the green dot was on the packaging and not on the logger itself.
+And the practice of adding the dot to the pack has also been discontinued for many years now, since old and new types were only in the supply chain together for a limited period.
 The only way of telling whether a logger is a ‘green dot’ type or not is to check its Manufacturing Code.
 (See the Find the Mfg Code topic for further details.)
+NB Green dots on the packaging were sometimes used for other purposes, eg added by a dealer/distributor during stock checks and so seeing a green dot on a logger pack, especially if it’s not on the outside of the shrinkwrap, is not a definitive mark of a ‘green dot’ logger.

 All types of Weatherlink loggers have been updated to green dot specification.
 It’s slightly easier to determine whether a logger is green dot or not for serial and USB loggers than for other types – please see the following list, which shows which are green dot types: